-Eager to explore a bit more of Central London in December, a friend suggested I make a quick diversion to check out the Emirates Air Line and the associated Emirates Aviation Experience.
-This unique attraction is the result of a partnership between Transport for London (TFL) and the world's top airline for 2016, Emirates.
+Eager to explore a bit more of the City of London in December, a friend suggested I make a quick diversion to check out the Emirates Air Line and the associated Emirates Aviation Experience.
+This unique attraction is the result of a partnership between Transport for London (TFL) and the world’s top airline for 2016, Emirates.

 The Emirates Air line is a cable car that crosses the River Thames, connecting the Royal Docklands with the Greenwich Peninsula.
 Service began in June 2012, and it has transported more than 1.5 million riders per year.